purs3lab/ee469/_assignments/01_assignment.md

 since your last commit, and git diff `origin/lab1` will display the changes relative to the initial code supplied for this lab.
 Here, `origin/lab1` is the name of the git branch with the initial code you downloaded from our server for this assignment.

-We have set up the appropriate compilers and simulators for you on `ecngrid`.
+We have set up the appropriate compilers and simulators for you on `ecegrid.ecn.purdue.edu`.

 If you are working on a non-ecngrid machine, you'll need to install qemu and possibly gcc following the directions